Skip to main content

 }

-The two classes above are very straight forward - once checks whether a hypothetical player has an active contract, the other one checks if a team has sufficient funds to buy a player.
+Two classes.
+One checks whether a player has an active contract, the other checks if a team has enough money to buy them.

 // facade.ts